-I am pleased to invite you to our Annual Meeting of Stockholders of H&E Equipment Services, Inc., to be held at the Grand Hyatt DFW Hotel, 2337 South International Parkway, DFW Airport, Texas 75261 on Friday, May 19, 2017, at 7:30 a.m.
+I am pleased to invite you to our Annual Meeting of Stockholders of H&E Equipment Services, Inc., to be held at the Grand Hyatt DFW Hotel, 2337 South International Parkway, DFW Airport, Texas 75261 on Tuesday, May 15, 2018, at 7:30 a.m.
 Central Daylight Time.
-At the meeting you will be asked to vote for the election of our directors and to ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2017.
-Additionally, you will be asked to approve Named Executive Officer compensation as disclosed in our Proxy Statement and the frequency of future advisory votes on Named Executive Officer compensation, in each case, by a non-binding advisory vote.
+At the meeting you will be asked to vote for the election of our directors and to ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2018.
+Additionally, you will be asked to approve Named Executive Officer compensation as disclosed in our Proxy Statement by a non-binding advisory vote.

-Pursuant to the U.S. Securities and Exchange Commission rules that authorize companies to furnish their proxy materials over the Internet, on or about April 7, 2017, we are mailing a Notice of Internet Availability of Proxy Materials to our stockholders of record and beneficial owners as of March 23, 2017.
+Pursuant to the U.S. Securities and Exchange Commission rules that authorize companies to furnish their proxy materials over the Internet, on or about April 5, 2018, we are mailing a Notice of Internet Availability of Proxy Materials to our stockholders of record and beneficial owners as of March 19, 2018.
 The notice contains instructions on how to access our Proxy Statement and Annual Report and how to vote on the Internet.
 As of the date of mailing of the Notice, all stockholders and beneficial owners will have the ability to access all of the proxy materials on a website referred to in the Notice.
 These proxy materials will be available free of charge.